-Grand Marais Community Central – the GMCC building is now open, as well as the GMCC RV Park.
-For more information, please visit their website http://grandmaraiscommunitycentral.ca/.
+Grand Marais Community Central – the GMCC building, GMCC RV Park and Grand Fitness are now open.
+For more information, please visit their website to view their updated protocols http://grandmaraiscommunitycentral.ca/.

 Grand Marais Recreation Centre – is closed but currently looking at a tentative opening date at the end of June.

 Red River Planning District – Open to the public with certain social distancing procedures in effect.
 Click here to view the full notice with the important updates that they will be making.

 These decisions have all been made in the best interest of protecting the health and safety of our community.
 We will pull through this together.

 Other Helpful COVID-19 Links and Provincial Resources